CompileNix/docker-nginx/Readme.md

 Also have a look at the coresponding default nginx http server config: [default.conf](./config/sites/default.conf).

-Note: Any present environment variable can be used at any part of any nginx config file.

 ### Running nginx as root user
 Create a custom container image based on this one.